git-pull/website/code_explorer/django-vs-flask-2017.rst

 A tool kit of web abstractions that solve proven, repeated problems in the trade.

-If it's hard to visualize a web app in terms of its database schema, and WordPress or Drupal would suffice, Django may not be the strongest pick for that.
+If it's difficult to visualize a web app in terms of its database schema and WordPress or Drupal would suffice, Django may not be the strongest pick for that.

-Where a CMS will automatically provide a web admin to post content, toggle plugins and settings, and even allow user registration and comments.
-Django provides conventions to build features and building blocks of code that are amenable to highly granular changes.
+Where a CMS will automatically provide a web admin to post content, toggle plugins and settings, and even allow user registration and comments, Django leaves you building blocks of components you customize to the situation.
+Programming is required.

-It's also where Django's programming language, python, gives a big boost.
+Django's programming language, python, also gives it a big boost.

 Django uses classes right
 """""""""""""""""""""""""